Fabaceae

 Laburnum

-The Laburnum has a rich history of cultivation in European gardens.
-It was introduced to England in the 16th century and quickly became a favorite among the nobility for its striking beauty.
-The tree was often featured in poetry and paintings, and during the Victorian era, it was a popular symbol in gardens of grandeur and elegance.
+It was introduced to England around the 16th century, where it became a prized ornamental tree in noble gardens.
+Its beauty was often depicted in poetry and painting, and during the Victorian era, it was beloved as a symbol of refined gardens.

 Gardening Advice